-Dr. Thijs Beuming leads the In Silico Drug Discovery Services at LBG.
-Dr. Beuming has more than 15 years of experience applying computational biophysics, computational chemistry, bioinformatics and cheminformatics to problems in biology and drug discovery, in academia and industry.
+Dr. Beuming leads the In Silico Drug Discovery Services at LBG.
+He has more than 15 years of experience applying computational biophysics, computational chemistry, bioinformatics, and cheminformatics to problems in biology and drug discovery in academia and industry.

-Dr. Beuming has made key contributions to novel methodologies to key problems in computational chemistry, including the study of protein flexibility, protein solvation, thermodynamic binding affinity calculations, and small molecule and peptide docking.
-His work has been documented in over 50 peer-reviewed articles and reviews.
+In addition, Dr. Beuming has made key contributions to novel methodologies of key problems in computational chemistry, including the study of protein flexibility, protein solvation, thermodynamic binding affinity calculations, and small molecule and peptide docking.
+His work has been documented in more than 50 peer-reviewed articles and reviews.

-Dr. Beuming holds a Masters degree in Medicinal Chemistry from the Vrije Universiteit in Amsterdam, the Netherlands.
-He obtained his Ph.D. in Physiology and Biophysics from Weill Medical College at Cornell University, where he focused on elucidating structure function studies of neurotransmitter transporters.
-He serves as adjunct professor of Computational Biomedicine at Weill Medical College at Cornell University.
+Dr. Beuming holds an M.S. in Medicinal Chemistry from the Vrije Universiteit in Amsterdam, Netherlands, and a Ph.D. in Physiology and Biophysics from Weill Medical College at Cornell University, where he focused on elucidating structure function studies of neurotransmitter transporters.